Frequently Asked Questions

 Yes.
 Our detailed layouts typically meet and almost always exceed building department requirements.
 In some instances, they may ask us to add notes or specific features, which we handle on a case by case basis.

 When we schedule our first meeting, we’ll send you simple but detailed instructions for obtaining the measurements and photos we’ll need to get started.
 Once we have the basic structure drawn from that preliminary information, we’ll have a virtual measure meeting to fill in any details that weren’t already covered or which might require a little more explanation.
-Don’t worry—you are absolutely capable of taking the basic measurements, and thanks to our extensive experience and a system of checks and balances we’ll definitely get an accurate result.

 We are well-versed in determining unique jurisdictional requirements and have extensive experience with some notoriously exacting departments.
 We are prepared to provide blueprints that meet or exceed any requirements.
 If your jurisdiction has a unique requirement significantly outside the normal scope of a design, we may need to factor that into the cost of the design.